Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 In order to actually convert signals to exceptions, macro *OCC_CATCH_SIGNALS* needs to be inserted in the source code.
 The typical place where  this macro is put is beginning of the *try{}* block which catches such exceptions.

-@subsubsection occt_fcug_2_4_3 Implementation  details
+@subsubsection occt_fcug_2_4_4 Implementation on various platforms.

 The exception handling mechanism in Open CASCADE Technology  is implemented in different ways depending on the preprocessor macros *NO_CXX_EXCEPTIONS*  and *OCC_CONVERT_SIGNALS*, which shall be consistently defined by compilation  procedures for both Open CASCADE Technology and user applications:

-1. On  Windows and DEC, these macros are not defined by default, and normal C++  exceptions are used in all cases, including throwing from signal handler.
+1. On  Windows, these macros are not defined by default, and normal C++  exceptions are used in all cases, including throwing from signal handler.
 Thus the  behavior is as expected in C++.

-2. On  SUN and Linux, macro *OCC_CONVERT_SIGNALS* is defined by default.
+2. On  Linux, macro *OCC_CONVERT_SIGNALS* is defined by default.
 The C++  exception mechanism is used for catching exceptions and for throwing them from  normal code.
 Since it is not possible to throw C++ exception from system signal  handler function, that function makes a long jump to the nearest (in the  execution stack) invocation of macro *OCC_CATCH_SIGNALS*, and only there the C++  exception gets actually thrown.
 The macro *OCC_CATCH_SIGNALS* is defined in the  file *Standard_ErrorHandler.hxx*.
 Therefore, including this file is necessary for  successful compilation of a code containing this macro.

    This mode differs from standard  C++ exception handling only for signals:

    * macro *OCC_CATCH_SIGNALS* is necessary (besides call to  *OSD::SetSignal()* described above) for conversion of signals into exceptions;
    * the destructors for automatic C++ objects created in the code  after that macro and till the place where signal is raised will not be called in  case of signal, since no C++ stack unwinding is performed by long jump.

-3. On  SUN and Linux Open CASCADE Technology can also be compiled in compatibility  mode (which was default till Open CASCADE Technology 6.1.0).
+3. On  Linux Open CASCADE Technology can also be compiled in compatibility  mode.
 In that case macro  *NO_CXX_EXCEPTIONS* is defined and the C++ exceptions are simulated with C long  jumps.
 As a consequence, the behavior is slightly different from that expected  in the C++ standard.

-While exception handling with  NO_CXX_EXCEPTIONS is very similar to C++ by syntax, it has a number of  peculiarities that should be taken into account:
+While exception handling with  *NO_CXX_EXCEPTIONS* is very similar to C++ by syntax, it has a number of  peculiarities that should be taken into account:

 * try and catch are actually macros defined in the file *Standard_ErrorHandler.hxx*.
 Therefore, including this file is necessary for  handling OCCT exceptions;
 * due to being a macro, catch cannot contain a declaration of the  exception object after its type; only type is allowed in the catch statement.
 Use method *Standard_Failure::Caught()* to access an exception object;
 * catch macro may conflict with some STL classes that might use  catch(...) statements in their header files.
 So STL headers should not be  included after *Standard_ErrorHandler.hxx*;
 * Open CASCADE Technology try/catch block will not handle normal  C++ exceptions; however this can be achieved using special workarounds;
 * the try macro defines a C++ object that holds an entry point in the  exception handler.
 Therefore if exception is raised by code located immediately  after the try/catch block but on the same nesting level as *try*, it may  be handled by that *catch*.
 This may lead to unexpected behavior,  including infinite loop.
-To avoid that, always surround the try/catch block in \{\} braces;
+To avoid that, always surround the try/catch block with curved brackets;
-* the destructors of the C++ objects allocated on the stack after  handler initialization are not called by exception raising.
+* the destructors of C++ objects allocated on the stack after  handler initialization are not called by exception raising.

-In general, for writing platform-independent code it is recommended  to insert macros *OCC_CATCH_SIGNALS* in try \{\} blocks or other code where signals  may happen.
+In general, for writing platform-independent code it is recommended  to insert macros *OCC_CATCH_SIGNALS* in try {} blocks or other code where signals  may happen.
 For compatibility with previous versions of Open CASCADE Technology  the limitations described above for *NO_CXX_EXCEPTIONS* shall be assumed.

 @subsection occt_fcug_2_5 Plug-In  Management